 - the amount for exceeding the time for construction (liquidated damages) is clearly stated

 - the clause containing the five-day cooling-off period is included for contracts over $10,000

 - you and your client understand the circumstances in which either of you can end the contract.

 You can use our free model domestic building contract when planning to build a new home.
 The contract balances your and your client’s rights and obligations.
 If a dispute arises, the contract provides a clear path to the requirements of the law.

-Download a copy of the Building contract for new homes (Word, 1.2MB)
+Download the Building contract for new homes (Word, 1.2MB)